Convert Gigaelectron volt to Foot-pound Force (GeV to ft⋅lbf)

 - Select the Gigaelectron volt Value: Start by determining the gigaelectron volt (GeV) value you want to convert into foot-pound force (ft⋅lbf).
 This is your starting point.

-- Multiply by the Conversion Factor: To convert gigaelectron volt to foot-pound force, multiply the selected GeV value by 1.181705e-10.
-This factor is essential for accurately converting from a larger unit (GeV) to a much smaller unit (ft⋅lbf).
+- Multiply by the Conversion Factor: To calculate gigaelectron volt to equivalent foot-pound force amount, multiply the selected GeV value by 1.181705e-10.

 - Illustration of Multiplication: